21cs076/Housing-Market-Forecast/README.md

 ## Dataset: House Prices - Advanced Regression Techniques

-This dataset is used for predicting house prices using advanced regression techniques.
+This is used for predicting house prices using advanced regression techniques.
 It contains four files:

 1. **train.csv**: The training set used to build the predictive model.
 2. **test.csv**: The test set used to evaluate the model's performance.